 French postcard by Cinémagazine, no. 109.

-Late 1909, he started to work for the Gaumont film company and would become part of the regular cast of Gaumont dramas and comedies, directed by Albert Capellani, Georges Denola, Etienne Arnaud, Michel Carré, Georges-André Lacroix, Henri Fescourt, Léonce Perret, and above all, Louis Feuillade.
+In late 1909, he started to work for the Gaumont film company.
+Navarre became part of the regular cast of Gaumont dramas and comedies, directed by Albert Capellani, Georges Denola, Etienne Arnaud, Michel Carré, Georges-André Lacroix, Henri Fescourt, Léonce Perret, and above all, Louis Feuillade.

 Feuillade immortalised Navarre by offering him the role of the master criminal in Fantômas (Louis Feuillade, 1913-1914), a serial based on the dime novels by Marcel Allain.
 This enormously popular serial had five episodes: Fantômas – A’ l’ombre de la guillotine/Fantômas - In the Shadow of the Guillotine, Juve contre Fantômas/Juve Against Fantômas, Le mort qui tue/The Dead Man Who Killed, Fantômas contre Fantômas/Fantômas Against Fantômas, and Le faux magistrat/The False Magistrate.

-The story of Fantômas's exploits and adventures are also those of the woman he loves and the men trying to catch him.
+The story of Fantômas's exploits and adventures is also the story of the woman he loves and of the men trying to catch him.
 In a time when films still used novelty to draw crowds these shorts entertained audiences with exhilarating escapes, astounding disguises, and taboo violence.
 Next to Fantômas and the head of police Juve (Edmund Breon), there were three supporting characters, the journalist Jerome Fandor (Georges Melchior), Fantomas’ mistress Lady Beltham (Renée Carl) and princess Danidoff (Jane Faber) who returned in almost every episode.

 French postcard (both sides).
 Photos: Société des Cinéromans.
 René Navarre, Gina Manès and many others in the French silent film Le 7 de trèfle/Le sept de trèfle (1921), directed by René Navarre.
 The film was scripted by Gaston Leroux (The Phantom of the Opera).
-It was a serial in 12 episodes and was released in France on 16 September 1921.
-This card promotes its screening at the Toulouse based cinema Olympia, 13, rue St Bernard.
+It was a serial with 12 episodes, released in France on 16 September 1921.
+This card promotes its screening at the Toulouse-based cinema Olympia, 13, rue St Bernard.
 It still exists as Cinema ABC.

 Vidocq

-When the Great War broke out, Navarre was conscripted, interrupting the Fantomas series.
-He managed to get back to the studios in 1915, having become a star.
+When the Great War broke out, René Navarre was conscripted, interrupting the Fantomas series.
+He could return to the studios in 1915, having become a star.

 He first did Le grand souffle/The Great Breath for Gaston Ravel and then decided to found his own production company, Films-René-Navarre, and to direct his own films.